Skip to main content

 By James | October 9, 2025

-1. What is a RC Servo?
+1. What is an RC Servo?

-A RC servo (short for “servo motor”) is a compact electro-mechanical device that converts electrical signals into precise rotational movement.
+An RC servo (short for “servo motor”) is a compact electro-mechanical device that converts electrical signals into precise rotational movement.
 It’s what moves your airplane’s control surfaces — the elevator, ailerons, rudder — or the swashplate of your helicopter.
 Inside, a servo contains a small DC motor, reduction gears, a position feedback potentiometer, and a control circuit that positions the output shaft according to the signal from your receiver.

 2. A Brief History of the RC Servo